The Eagle Rock Canyon Trail:

 The Eagle Rock Canyon Trail has the potential to be a major contribution to the neighborhood's identity by providing a space for nature appreciation, education and recreation.
 Permanently protecting the site can add to the region's network of wild spaces, natural habitat, and open space.

 CERB is interested in partnering with:

-Donors who value nature conservation and programming to allow LA s diverse community to experience open space and learn about the region s plant communities and natural landscaping.
-Grants or gifts to CERB would allow the organization to implement its vision for the Eagle Rock Trail.
+Donors who value nature conservation and programming to allow LA's diverse community to experience open space and learn about the region's plant communities and natural landscaping.
+Grants or gifts to CERB would allow the organization to implement its vision for the Eagle Rock Canyon Trail.